-Republicans begin revising tax bill as Democrats sharpen attacks
+Republicans push ahead with U.S. tax bill as Democrats sharpen attacks

 Brady has already agreed to retain the deduction for property tax payments up to a cap of $10,000 as part of a SALT compromise and has said he would be open to raising it.

-In an earlier interview with CNBC, Brady said another change would be a “carried interest” provision that lengthened to two years the time assets need to be held in order to be eligible for a lower tax rate.
+In an interview with CNBC on Monday, Brady said another change would be a “carried interest” provision that lengthened to two years the time assets need to be held in order to be eligible for a lower tax rate.

 Carried interest is a share of an investment fund’s profits – typically about 20 percent beyond the return guaranteed to investors – that goes to the general partners of private equity, venture capital and hedge funds.